Appointment of Catholic bishops: Centralization of papal power

 Thus the 1917 Code of Canon Law was able to finally affirm that, in the Latin Church, the decision rests with the pope.
-In the course of the 20th century, remaining privileges enjoyed by secular authorities gradually diminished, especially since the Second Vatican Council (1962–1965), which declared that the right of nominating and appointing bishops belongs per se exclusively to the competent ecclesiastical authority and requested the civil authorities who still had rights and privileges in this field to renounce them voluntarily.
+In the course of the 20th century, remaining privileges enjoyed by secular authorities gradually diminished, especially since the Second Vatican Council (1962–1965).
+A decree of the Second Vatican Council states, "Since the apostolic office of bishops was instituted by Christ the Lord and pursues a spiritual and supernatural purpose ... the right of nominating and appointing bishops belongs properly, peculiarly, and per se exclusively to the competent ecclesiastical authority."
+The Council stated its wish that in the future, "no more rights or privileges of election, nomination, presentation, or designation for the office of bishop be granted to civil authorities."
+This principle was incorporated into the 1983 Code of Canon Law.